Skype

 Interested in Skype harmonica lessons?

-I teach over the Internet using Skype, a free program which allows us to see and hear each other, live, in real time, from any location in the world, using a webcam.
+Starting in 2009, I began teaching harmonica over the Internet using Skype, a free program which allows us to see and hear each other, live, in real time, from any location in the world, using a webcam.
+I now prefer using Zoom for my online harmonica lessons, because of the improved sound quality.

 If you’d like to get started, please give me a call at (603) 762-9378 or email me through the Contact page.